BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 The CBOR standard addresses this problem in {{-CBOR}} §4.2, by narrowing the scope of choices available for encoding various values, but does not specify a set of norms and practices for CBOR codec implementors who value the benefits of deterministic CBOR, hereinafter called "dCBOR".

 This document's goal is to specify such a set of norms and practices for dCBOR codec implementors.

-It's important to stress that dCBOR is not a new dialect of CBOR, and that all dCBOR is well-formed CBOR that can be read by existing CBOR codecs.
+It is important to stress that dCBOR is *not* a new dialect of CBOR, and that all dCBOR is well-formed CBOR that can be read by existing CBOR codecs.

 Nonetheless, many existing implementations give little or no guidance at the API level as to whether the CBOR being read conforms to the dCBOR specification, for example by emitting errors or warnings at deserialization time.
 Conversely, many existing implementations do not carry any burden of ensuring that CBOR is serialized in conformance with the dCBOR specification, again putting that burden on developers.

 The authors of this document believe that for applications where dCBOR correctness is important, the codec itself should carry as much of this burden as possible.
 This is important both to minimize cognitive load during development, and help ensure interoperability between implementations.